IntentArchitect/Docs/articles/application-development/applications-and-solutions/git-and-scm-guidance/git-and-scm-guidance.md

 ---
 uid: application-development.applications-and-solutions.git-and-scm-guidance
 ---
-# Git and SCM Guidance
+# Git and SCM guidance

-This document serves as a guide on how to integrate Intent Architect with source control management (SCM) systems, focusing on the configuration of "ignore rules" for Intent Architect folders and files.
+This article provides an overview on working with Intent Architect and SCM (Source Control Management) systems (such as Git) including details on which files should or should not be committed and versioned into source code repositories.

 ## Understanding Intent Architect and SCM

-Intent Architect is not inherently aware of source control; it saves files to your file system.
-From the perspective of source control, these files are no different from other source code files (e.g., `.cs`, `.csproj`, `.sln`, etc.).
+Intent Architect is not inherently aware of SCMs, it merely reads and writes files to your file system, allowing users to use their own choice of SCM systems and associated tooling, but Intent Architect is intentionally designed with the use of SCMs in mind.

-It is important that Intent Architect files are committed into the same Git repository as the other source code files.
-This approach allows for smooth switching between branches in Visual Studio or any Git client, with Intent Architect files being managed alongside the rest of the source code.
+In particular, it is intended that Intent Architect files are committed into SCM repositories alongside normal source code files in the same commits.
+This enables checking out other versions or branches of a code base using your SCM and having the Intent Architect Designer metadata correlate with the committed source code.
+The other benefit of this approach is that teams practicing automated CI (Continuous Integration) can run the
+[Intent Architect Software Factory CLI tool](https://docs.intentarchitect.com/articles/tools/software-factory-cli/software-factory-cli.html) as part of their CI process to provide another quality check.

+Another aspect of intentionally designing Intent Architect with SCMs in mind is the format and layout of files.
+Careful consideration has been applied as to whether Designer metadata is saved in its own file per element or embedded in the file of a parent element.
+For example, in the Domain Designer each Class is saved as a separate file, with all aspects of it (e.g. Attributes, Operations, Constructors, etc) being saved in the same file.
+This means that you are unlikely to have merge conflicts with other developers unless you are working on the same Class on the designer.
+If there is a merge conflict, all files are deliberately stored in a clear text format allowing the conflicts to be resolved using regular merge tools.

 ## Files and Folders to always include